 Or call: 0300 003 4566

-The Health Visitors run a Health Visitor Clinic at The Bradford on Avon Health Centre every Monday morning.
-This service is offered for parents and their children under 5 years old and can help with a range of concerning issues such as:
+The Health visitors offer a service to parents and their children under 5 years old and can help with a arrange of concerning issues such as:

 The hypertension clinic began at the end of 2005 specifically for people with Hypertension (raised blood pressure).
 Most of these people will already be on medication for their condition, which is hopefully helping them to attain the required target of 140/85 and below.

 Attending this clinic will ensure that your blood pressure is checked twice a year, once by a nurse and once by your GP to keep it within the required target for good health.
 If your blood pressure is not in target, action may be taken, with your agreement, to improve the result.
 At this clinic you will have your weight and height measured and your lifestyle will be discussed with you, such as diet, exercise, smoking and alcohol habits plus discussion on your medication for your blood pressure.

 You will be sent an invitation by The Health Centre to attend this clinic around your birth date, if you have been diagnosed with hypertension in the past

 The practice have a team of Mental Health Practitioners who are able to provide patients with support when going through a difficult period in their life.

 For more information, please click here.

 A number of minor surgical procedures can be undertaken by your GP or a specialist doctor that visits The Health Centre